-Dr. Kari Nadeau is the Naddisy Foundation Endowed Professor of Medicine and Pediatrics and, Director of the Sean N. Parker Center for Allergy and Asthma Research at Stanford University.
-She is Section Chief in Asthma and Allergy in the Pulmonary, Allergy and Critical Care Division at Stanford.
-She is the Sr. Director of Clinical Research for the Division of Hospital Medicine.
+Dr. Kari Nadeau is the Naddisy Foundation Endowed Professor of Medicine and Pediatrics and Section Chief in Asthma and Allergy in the Pulmonary, Allergy and Critical Care Division at Stanford.
 She is a world-renowned environmental health expert, especially on air pollution and how it affects the immune system in all ages – and she and her team are now focused on global climate change and wildfire exposures, particularly in underserved areas.
-She is currently at WHO working on air pollution and climate change policy.
+She is a member of the NAM, a member of the Federal Wildfire Commission for the U.S., a member of the U.S. EPA Children Protection Committee, and works with the WHO on air pollution and climate change policy and education.

 For more than 30 years, she has devoted herself to understanding how environmental and immune/genetic factors affect allergies, immune tolerance, and asthma.
 She and her team are focused in areas of global climate change and health by studying air pollution and wildfire exposures, particularly in underserved areas.
 As one of the globe’s foremost experts in adult and pediatric allergy, immunology, and asthma, her research is laying the groundwork for a variety of potential future therapies to prevent and cure allergies and asthma.
 Dr. Nadeau leads a team of multidisciplinary specialists.
 She has led research in oncology, transplant, infectious diseases, COVID, and autoimmune trials and is a member of the National Steering Committee at the NIH Immune Tolerance Network.
 She and her team have been awarded many patents, started 4 biotech companies, and worked in industry to shepherd two drugs through the FDA to approval.
 She also is an author of the Lancet Countdown in Global Climate Change 2020 and the book: The End of Food Allergy (published 2020).